ieee-vgtc/ieeevis.org/content/info/papers-sessions.md

 permalink: /info/papers-sessions
 ---

 More detail about papers and their associated presentations will be released with the virtual website.
-What follows is a list of papers groups by session.
+What follows is a list of papers groups by session, note that sessions and times are still preliminary and might change in the final program.

 <hr/>